MaxKlv1/ToDo-List/README.md

 ***Features***

-Add new task
+-Add new task
-Read the task
+-Read the task
-Mark task as done
+-Mark task as done
-Delete task
+-Delete task

 ***Technologies used:***

-Maven
+-Maven
-Spring
+-Spring
-Java
+-Java

 **To get started you need:**

-Pull the project to your device.
+-Pull the project to your device.
-Open the project in IntelliJ IDEA.
+-Open the project in IntelliJ IDEA.
-Run the project on your device.
+-Run the project on your device.

 *Good luck!*